 The Piazza di Campo is my favourite piazza in all of Italy!
 Sit and enjoy a drink in a cafe there while admiring the stunning Torre del Mangia.

 This is one of the most visited places in Tuscany and for good reason.
-I loved it there so much I enquired how much long-term apartment rentals are.
+I loved it there so much, I enquired about how long-term apartment rentals are.

 Lucca

-Lucca is one of the best small Tuscan towns and you can walk around all of its medieval town walls which is the only fully intact original town wall in Tuscany.
+Lucca is one of the best small Tuscan towns, and there are plenty of things to do in Lucca when there.
+You can walk around all of its medieval town walls, which are the only fully intact original town walls in Tuscany.

-You can combine Lucca with a trip to Pisa in the same day.
+You can combine Lucca with a trip to Pisa on the same day.

 Pisa